pace-neutrons/Horace/documentation/smg/10_how_to_use_the_SAN_area.md

   }
 }
 ```

+#### Windows

 A Windows build agent does not require the drive to mounted explicitly.
-This script works for `powershell` or `bat` script steps.
+This script works for both
+`powershell` and `bat` script steps.

 ```groovy
 pipeline {